 The only group that was initially allowed to observe the polls is the East African Community, which planned to send a small group of 20 observers.
 However Burundi announced they would have to be quarantined for 14 days after arrival due to COVID-19.
 So they would effectively have to spend voting day behind closed doors.
 As a result, the electoral commission announced there would be no outside observers.

 This is ironic given that the government has paid scant attention to the measures recommended by the World Health Organization and the AU’s Africa Centres for Disease Control and Prevention.
-Closing Bujumbura’s national airport is seen more as a measure to stop observers coming in than to protect citizens from COVID-19.
+Closing Bujumbura’s international airport is seen more as a measure to stop observers coming in than to protect citizens from COVID-19.

 According to an ISS Burundi consultant, who cannot be named for safety reasons, there is a good chance the elections will lead to another prolonged political crisis if the ruling party wins by a narrow margin and Rwasa then cries foul.
 Some are pinning their hopes on a possible opposition coalition in a second round of presidential elections, with opposition figures such as former president Domitien Ndayizeye rallying behind Rwasa.